 Camp Ocean (2-5 Years) Penguins: Things to Know and Activities

-The Camp Carnival program is currently on the following ships: Carnival Elation, Carnival Paradise, Carnival Pride and Carnival Sunshine.
+The Camp Carnival program is currently on the following ships: Carnival Elation, Carnival Paradise and Carnival Sunshine.
 To view Camp Carnival: Things to Know and Activities - click here.

 Sign In/Out Policy

 - Children must be registered with Camp Ocean in order to participate in the activities.

 - All children in this age group have a strict sign-in/sign-out policy.